Undergraduate Courses

 A student is considered eligible for EU fees if they meet the following criteria:

-1. who is ordinarily resident1 in the EU2
+1. is ordinarily resident1 in the EU2

 AND